-An overview of the study area showing the neighbouring authorities and the areas covered by Severn Trent, Thames and Anglian Water is shown in Figure 1-1.
+An overview of the study area showing the neighbouring authorities and the areas covered by Severn Trent Water is shown in Figure 1-1.

-The main rivers in the District are the River Avon, River Arrow, River Alne, River Stour, River Itchen and the River Dene, with the Avon being the principal watercourse in the District.
+The main rivers in the District are the River Avon, River Leam, River Sowe, River Itchen, Finham Brook, Inchford Brook and the Tach Brook.
 These main rivers are shown in Figure 1-2.

-Figure 1-1: Stratford-on-Avon District Study Area and Neighbouring Authorities
+Figure 1-1: Warwick District Study Area and Neighbouring Authorities

-Figure 1-2:Main Rivers and Watercourses within Stratford-on-Avon District Study Area
+Figure 1-2: Main Rivers and Watercourses within Warwick District Study Area